 Nope, not really.

 I take inspiration from everywhere.
 Books, movies, TV shows, writings, academic paper (yes, that happened), drawings, pictures, the neighbors, etc. Name any usual (or unusual) source, I probably get inspired from it at least once.
 And sometimes I twist what I get so that I can name the source but hardly anyone would know what I've taken from it.

 Enjoyable, when I get caught up in the moment.
 Difficult to look at when I sort of lose my enthusiasm for a particular story.
 It happens.
 I can't stay in love with any one story forever.
-That said, I'm still mostly proud of everything I've written, even the embarrassing ones I never want to see again.Tag some friends because they'll hate you for it.
+That said, I'm still mostly proud of everything I've written, even the embarrassing ones I never want to see again.

 I can't spread memes normally, so maybe this will be a chance for me to force someone.
 But nah.
 Anyone reading this, please feel free to take the meme if you haven't yet done it and am interested in doing so.
 I'd love to read your responses.
 And if you're not on my friendslist, I would appreciate a link.